Woolverine94/biniou/README.md

   * 🆕 **2024-05-09** : 🔥 ***Support for ColorfulXL-Lightning*** 🔥 > Adding support for model  [ColorfulXL-Lightning](https://huggingface.co/ColorfulXL-Lightning) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
 This is a versatile SDXL model that only require 2, 4 or 8 steps inferences to produce nice results.

-  * 🆕 **2024-05-07** : 🔥 ***Support for Fluently-XL-v4*** 🔥 > Adding support for model  [fluently/Fluently-XL-v4](https://huggingface.co/fluently/Fluently-XL-v4) to modules Stable Diffusion, Img2img, IP-Adapter, Controlnet, Photobooth and Text2Video-Zero modules.
-This model simply pretends to be the best SDXL model around.
-Best or not, it indeed produces highly qualitative contents.
-Really worth the try.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)

 ---